kurerid/jsonapi/README.md

 If you find an issue with this package, please create an issue in GitHub.
 If you'd like, we welcome any contributions.
 Fork this repository and submit a pull request.

 If you are making relevant changes that is worth communicating to our users, please include a note about it in our CHANGELOG.md.
-Please include it as part of the PR where you are submitting your changes.
+You can include it as part of the PR where you are submitting your changes.